Loin Pain Hematuria Syndrome Clinic

 Referrals to the Loin Pain Hematuria Syndrome Clinic

-Due to patient demand, we are quickly working to expand our LPHS program services and team members.
-We are currently evaluating and treating patients who are already referred to our program.
-New patients may complete our LPHS consult form to be placed on a consult waiting list.
-After we receive your form, you will be contacted by our program coordinator to schedule an in-person or phone consult, based on your location.
+New patients should complete our Loin Pain Hematuria Syndrome consult form.
+After we receive your form, our program coordinator will contact you to discuss next steps.
 After you submit your information, you will see a confirmation message on your screen to confirm that we received your inquiry, and our clinical team will be in contact with you as soon as possible.

 Evaluation appointments and any needed procedures will be scheduled at University Hospital in Madison, Wisconsin.
 Procedures will be performed by a transplant surgeon, through the Loin Pain Hematuria Syndrome Clinic.